Cheaper travel tips

 There is only one direct flight in and out of Rarotonga from Australia each week.
 This flight is only available from Sydney and ALL other flights from Australia are via New Zealand.

 Sign up for flight specials on the home page and we’ll notify you when the best prices become available.

 Have you considered a free stop over in New Zealand on your way to Rarotonga?

 Most flights from Australia for example, fly to Rarotonga via Auckland NZ where you’re able to utilise this ‘free stop over city’ on your way to The Cook Islands.
 This means if your flight does stop in NZ you can travel the second leg of your flight at a later date and visit NZ for a few days before flying on to Rarotonga.
 I have enjoyed a NZ and Rarotonga holiday a couple of times.
 Why not, if your flight is passing through either way?

 My system of booking goes something like this…

-I’m a Club Jetstar member and for $49 a year I have access to the best flight deals a few times a year especially their birthday sale mid April.
-I usually try to have my airfare saved for and ready to buy by this time of year.
+I’m a Club Jetstar member and for $49 a year I have access to the best flight deals a few times a year especially their birthday sale in May.
+I usually try to have my airfare saved for and ready to buy at this time of year.
 Virgin Airlines and Air New Zealand also have great prices at this time of year so I keep an eye on all 3 with flight alerts through airline Apps.
 I personally use Hopper and SkyScanner .
 I love them because you can see prices for your requested flights in graph or calendar form, making it easy to see when the cheapest flights are.